Sony Xperia SP: Software

-The Xperia SP comes preloaded with Sony's version of Android JellyBean 4.1 with some notable applications additions such as Sony's media applications (Walkman, Albums, Movies) and Sony Select.
+The Xperia SP comes preloaded with Sony's version of Android 4.1 "Jelly Bean" with some notable applications additions such as Sony's media applications (Walkman, Albums, Movies) and Sony Select.
 Featuring NFC, the device is able to mirror what is on the smartphone screen to compatible TVs or play music wireless on a NFC speaker.
 Several Google applications (like Google Chrome, Google Play, Google Voice Search, Google search, Google Maps for Mobile with Street view and Latitude, Google Talk application) also comes preloaded with the device.
 For connectivity, the phone supports LTE, Bluetooth 4.0, DLNA MHL support and it is also PlayStation Certified.

 Software update

-On 16 January 2014, Sony revealed through its official Twitter account that the update to Android JellyBean 4.3 will be rolled out from end of January or early February for the Xperia SP along with Xperia T, Xperia TX and Xperia V update.
+On 16 January 2014, Sony revealed through its official Twitter account that the update to Android 4.3 "Jelly Bean" will be rolled out from end of January or early February for the Xperia SP along with Xperia T, Xperia TX and Xperia V update.
 On 11 February 2014, Sony started rolling the update in Australia and eventually to other markets.
-The software support page was recently changed from Android 4.4 KitKat under investigation to Android 4.3 Latest & final version, meaning the Xperia SP will not be upgraded above the current android version officially.
+The software support page was recently changed from Android 4.4 KitKat under investigation to Android 4.3 latest & final version, meaning the Xperia SP will not be upgraded above the current Android version officially.